What is a Humanist Wedding?

 What are your ceremony fees?

-My fees for 2020 are £500 and I ask for a non-refundable deposit of £250 on appointment.
-Unusual requirements which would require more of my time to plan or deliver, can be discussed and I’ll provide you with a bespoke fee proposal.
+My fees for 2021/22 start from £525 and I ask for a non-refundable booking fee of £250 on appointment.
+Unusual requirements which would require more of my time to plan or deliver, can be discussed and I will provide you with a bespoke fee proposal.

--A planning meeting on appointment via video call or in person if you live locally.
+-A planning meeting on appointment via video or phone call.

--My time to prepare a bespoke wedding ceremony script, that’s unique to you as a couple.
+-My time to prepare a bespoke wedding ceremony script, that is unique to you as a couple.

 -Support and ideas to write your own vows and other special content you wish to include.

--A rehearsal wherever possible at a mutually agreed time and location.
+-A rehearsal wherever possible at a mutually agreed time and location (for summer weddings this is usually a few months in advance).

--A keep sake wedding certificate for you to sign on the day, if you wish.
+-A keep sake certificate for you to sign on the day if you wish.

 -Professional indemnity and public liability insurance for my own actions.